4 Myths About Root Canal Treatment Pain

 No matter the reasoning, the belief is false.
 Once a tooth is extracted, there are several options: do nothing to replace the tooth, or replace it with an implant, bridge, or denture.
 It goes without saying that no dental prostheses can match the quality and vitality of your natural tooth, even if it has had a root canal.
 Leaving an empty space where the tooth once was can cause a host of long-term problems.
 Implants are good treatments but are expensive and time-consuming.
 And bridges and dentures are more of a hassle than a root canal and not nearly as conservative.
 The bottom line is that a root canal is by far the best option for treating an abscessed tooth.

-Endodontist performing a root canal treatment on a patient
+endodontist performing a root canal treatment on a patient

 If your endodontist has prescribed root canal treatment for you, do not believe the many myths that exist about this treatment.
 Endodontic therapy is truly miraculous in its ability to heal and preserve your tooth.